lbandc/lbandc.github.io/about.md

 We are the Lancaster Beer & Code collective.
 A group of technologically-inclined friends who appreciate the finer things in life - beer and code.
+Unfortunately the pubs are closed right now.

   * [Will Faithfull](https://www.linkedin.com/in/will-faithfull/)
   * [Jon Hill](https://www.linkedin.com/in/jon-hill-604764/)